-If you are looking for where to stay in Ibiza on a budget, you are in the right place.
-In this post, I will help you to find the best area to stay in Ibiza on a budget, and some of the most budget friendly hotels to stay on the island.
+Where to stay in Ibiza on a budget?.
+In this post, I will help you to find the best areas to stay in Ibiza on a budget, and the best budget-friendly hotels in Ibiza for all travelers.

 Ibiza (White Island) is a popular tourist destination on the Balearic Islands.
 It is famous for its white sandy beaches, magnificent sunsets, historical landmarks, hippie markets, and a lively party atmosphere.